How to Install Composite Decking With Hidden Fasteners

 Many fastening systems use a special drill bit and countersink screws to drill deep into the boards.
 The screws will leave a hole which you will cover using plugs cut from the same material and colour as your decking boards.
 Lastly, you will need to make sure that it fits perfectly.
 You can use glue to hold the plug in place.
 While you can buy sets of hidden screws, you can also go with the DIY route.

-Using hidden fasteners, whether it’s clips or hidden screws, can make composite deck installation easier.
+Using hidden fasteners, whether it’s clips or hidden screws, can make composite decking installation easier.
 To find out more about a particular product, make sure to contact their respective manufacturers.